mathewbishop/letter-guess-game/README.md

-# word-guess-game
+# letter-guess-game
-A browser-based word-guessing game
+A browser-based letter-guessing game